JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/index.md

-A reinforcement learning library for [Julia](https://julialang.org/).
+A reinforcement learning package for [Julia](https://julialang.org/).

 # What is reinforcement learning?